 J.R. is a typical Italian-American on the streets of New York.
 When he gets involved with a local girl, he decides to get married and settle down, but when he learns that she was once raped...
 See full summary »

 Society scion Newland Archer is engaged to May Welland, but his well-ordered life is upset when he meets May's unconventional cousin, the Countess Olenska.
-At first, Newland becomes a defender of the Countess, whose separation from her abusive husband makes her a social outcast in the restrictive high society of late-19th Century New York, but he finds in her a companion spirit and they fall in love.Written by
+At first, Newland becomes a defender of the Countess, whose separation from her abusive husband makes her a social outcast in the restrictive high society of late-19th Century New York, but he finds in her a kindred spirit and they fall in love.Written by

 Marg Baskin <email@example.com>

 3 of 3 people found this review helpful.

 Was this review helpful to you?